Mamiololo01/Build-a-CRUD-API-with-Lambda-and-DynamoDB/README.md

 Step 3: Create an HTTP API

 The HTTP API provides an HTTP endpoint for your Lambda function.
 In this step, you create an empty API.
 In the following steps, you configure routes and integrations to connect your API and your Lambda function.

-To create an HTTP API
-Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

 Choose Create API, and then for HTTP API, choose Build.

-For API name, enter http-crud-tutorial-api.
+For API name, enter httpcrudapi.

 Choose Next.